 - not been in breach of the Immigration Rules at any stage during the five-year period.

 The residential qualifying period is calculated from the day when we receive your application.
 Most unsuccessful applications fail because the applicant was not present in the UK at the beginning of the residential qualifying period.
 You must make sure you meet this requirement before you make your application.
 For example, if we receive your application on 25 March 2010, you must show that you were in the UK on 26 March 2005.

 If you have spent time in the UK while you were exempt from immigration control, you cannot include this time as part of the residential qualifying period.
 If you were in the UK as a diplomat or as a member of visiting armed forces, or if you were in any place of detention, you are considered to have been exempt from immigration control during that time.
 This time is treated as absence from the UK when we assess your application.

 You must be free from immigration time restrictions when you apply for naturalisation.
 Unless you are married to or the civil partner of a British citizen, you should have been free from immigration time restrictions during the last 12 months of the residential qualifying period.

 If you are free from immigration time restrictions, there will probably be a stamp or sticker in your passport saying that you have indefinite leave to enter or remain or no time limit on your stay.
 But you may have a letter from the Home Office saying that you are free from immigration conditions.
 See The documents we require for naturalisation applications for details of how to prove you are free from immigration time restrictions.

 We have discretion to allow applications from people who do not meet this requirement.
-For details of how we apply discretion, you should read the Discretion on immigration time restrictions page.
+For details of how we apply discretion, you should read annex B to chapter 18 of the nationality instructions.